Lucas Jensen

-Lucas Tomas Jensen ([ˈlukʰæs ˈjensn̩]; born 8 October 1994) is a Danish professional footballer who plays as a winger for Danish 1st Division club Vendsyssel FF.
+Lucas Tomas Jensen ([ˈlukʰæs ˈjensn̩]; born 8 October 1994) is a Danish professional footballer who plays as a winger for Danish 1st Division side Middelfart.

 Jensen started his career with Viborg FF, where he made his professional debut.
 He signed with Odense Boldklub in 2014 and played there for two years before having cancelled his contract.
 Jensen later signed a one-year deal with Hobro IK.
 He left after one season after his contract expired, and signed with Vendsyssel FF, helping both Hobro and Vendsyssel to promotion to the Danish Superliga in the 2016–17 and 2017–18 seasons.

 Club career

 Viborg FF

 Jensen played his first official game for VFF on 5 April 2012, in a match against AB, which ended 2–2.
 Jensen came on the pitch in the 60th minute.

 OB

 At the age of 19, Jensen joined the Danish Superliga club Odense Boldklub on 17 January 2014.

 Jensen got his debut for OB on 25 July 2014 against FC Vestsjælland.

 His time in Odense came to an end on 14 July 2016, when his contract was cancelled by mutual agreement.